A Glug of Oil

 • a good splash of Worcestershire sauce

-• 3 chestnut mushrooms - quartered
+• 3 or 4 chestnut (brown) mushrooms - quartered

-• 4 lambs kidneys - remove all the nasty white bits (best to use scissors) and cut into bite-sized pieces
+• 4 lambs kidneys - remove all the nasty white bits (best to use scissors) and cut them into bite-sized pieces

-• 320g ready-made and rolled puff pastry
+• 1 x 320g pack of ready-made and rolled puff pastry

 • 1 egg - yolk only and lightly beaten to glaze